BRM Dynamic Tags Reference

 Unlocks: {brm_drip:unlock_date}

-Days left: {brm_drip:days-left}
+Days left: {brm_drip:days_left}

 4. Post Level Tags